warrenau/OSTR-CONSTELATION/Documentation/sim-status.md

     - $k_{eff}=1.00007$
 - Will run transient source generation with the rod positions as they are and with the voids.
     - TRIGA power is set to: 2200 MW (from Dr. Reese)
+    - ran, but I misspelled setsrc. rerunning with 2000MW power and correct spelling.